UKCloud/documentation/articles/azure/azs-sco.md

 #### Protection options

-You're responsible for designing your own disaster recovery and backup solutions as part of your adoption of UKCloud for Microsoft Azure.
+You are responsible for designing your own disaster recovery and backup solutions as part of your adoption of UKCloud for Microsoft Azure.

 ### Azure Stack Hub service availability